adshastri/all-purpose-rap-manager/README.md

 		},
 		MONGO_URL: 'mongodb://localhost/rap-manager'
 	}

 	```
 Once that is in place, navigate to the directory and run `npm start`.
-The admin passwords are the passwords as shown in the file above.
+The admin/superadmin passwords are the passwords as shown in the file above.
+If you wish to develop on the Angular UI, you will need to install the Angular CLI.